Brazil’s daily deaths from COVID pass 4,000 for first time

 Brazil’s health ministry said 4,195 deaths were counted in the previous 24 hours, with the nation’s pandemic toll quickly approaching 340,000, the second highest in the world.
-Only the U.S. and Peru have had daily death tolls higher than 4,000.
+Only the U.S. has had daily death tolls higher than 4,000.
+A Peruvian report of 4,143 on Aug.
+14 included deaths from several days.

 Sao Paulo state, Brazil’s most populous with 46 million residents, registered almost 1,400 deaths in the latest count.
 Health officials said the figure was partly due to the Easter holiday, which delayed the count.